HOWARD COUNTY PARENTS FOR SCHOOL MUSIC

 1. Patience is repeatedly reminding your child to do their weekly practice.
 They are expected to practice 5 days each week, for 15 minutes.
 It is not unusual for your child to experience “slumps” in their practice routine.
 All of us have experienced times when we lack the self-discipline to do the things that need to be done.
 We need to be patient with ourselves and try to get back on track.
 One of the best lessons learning a musical instrument can teach is self-discipline.
 It takes time and encouragement.

-3. Imagination is more important that knowledge” said Albert Einstein.
-Knowledge is just the transfer of information, but imagination crates things that had no prior existence.
+3. Imagination is more important than knowledge” said Albert Einstein.
+Knowledge is just the transfer of information, but imagination creates things that had no prior existence.
 Be imaginative in creating a musical atmosphere in your home.
 Tune in to interesting musical programs on the stereo and TV, invite friends who play instruments into your home, have students perform for you, have them record themselves, in short, make your home a haven for the arts.

-As students advance in musical study, the regularity and quality of their practice increases in importance.
+As students advance in musical study, the regularity and quality of their practice increase in importance.
 This can be promoted if parents see that the students have favorable practice conditions.
 Information about private instruction is available by visiting the "MUSIC LINKS" page.

 - Schedule a regular time or times each day for practice.

 - A quiet place with good lighting and ventilation aids concentrated practice.
 A music stand is a necessity.

 - The instrument must be in first-rate mechanical condition.
 The higher the quality of the instrument (and bow, reeds, mouthpieces) the higher the possibility of quality sound.

 - Praise work well done.
 A congratulatory remark may be interjected during a practice session, or later, perhaps at mealtime.